 I probably wouldn’t have considered OneDrive with respect to backup slowdowns, though I certainly will now.
 In fact, hearing that Reflect might be sensitive to other software working “in the background” while it does its job will prompt me to look at what else is going on whenever I hear reports of it taking too long to back up.

 On one hand, it seems plausible that OneDrive might confuse Reflect.
-If OneDrive is changing files that Reflect is backing up, or downloading files while Reflect is backing up, it could make sense that Reflect never sees itself as “done” because things keep changing.
-Or it could be some other conflict as both pieces of software attempt to access some important resource and keep blocking and slowing each other down.
+If OneDrive is changing files that Reflect is backing up or downloading files while Reflect is backing up, it could make sense that Reflect never sees itself as “done” because things keep changing.1 Or there could be some other conflict as both pieces of software attempt to access resources and keep blocking and slowing each other down.

 I have no idea whether any of those scenarios are the case.
-But knowing that shutting down OneDrive had a dramatic impact on the performance of Reflect on this person’s machine would help narrow my search down to issues that might relate.
+But knowing that temporarily shutting down OneDrive had a dramatic impact on the performance of Reflect on this person’s machine would help narrow my search down to issues that might relate.
+It’s valuable diagnostic data.

 And to reiterate, it’s on this person’s machine.
 In general, OneDrive and Reflect work just fine together.